 Is learning colors top on your list or do you have a little learner who loves to explore colors?
 Here are some simple and fun ways to learn colors and color mixing through play.
 I like to do a lot of learning by doing activities.
 Hands-on play is wonderful for small children.
 Many of these color mixing activities include additional skills like math, fine motor, and practical life skills.

-6 Simple & Fun Ways to Learn Colors Through Play
+Fun Ways to Learn Colors

-1. Colors & Numbers Grid game
+1. Colors & Numbers Game

 We played it like a game taking turns filling our grid and counting along the way.
 How many do you have left to fill?
 How many have you filled?
 This can easily be played with one person or by a few!

-3. Play Dough Color Mixing
+3. Color Mixing With Playdough

 I thought we would give our hand muscles a bit of workout and mix our own colors to play with.
 First I made a big batch of play dough and then we used food coloring to make the primary colors.

-4. 2 Minute Paint Stick Color Match with Clothespins
+4. Paint Stick Color Match with Clothespins

 Again, we used the local hardware store for this one and picked up a paint stick on our way out!
-I simple measured and colored with our markers and then colored the clothespins with the same colors.
+I simply measured and colored with our markers and then colored the clothespins with the same colors.
 Another great busy bag idea.